Regulation in the tourism system

 System description and objectives

-The tourism system is a major contributor to the New Zealand economy.
-Tourism is New Zealand’s largest export industry in terms of foreign exchange earnings, and employs one in seven Kiwis.
-Tourism seeks to distribute economic opportunities and bring social benefits across our regions, cities and communities.
+The tourism and hospitality sector is a major contributor to the New Zealand economy.
+Tourism is New Zealand’s largest export industry in terms of foreign exchange earnings, and tourism employs around one in ten New Zealanders.
+The sector is present in all regions in New Zealand, distributing economic opportunities and bringing social benefits across our regions, cities and communities including:

 • The benefits that accrue from the additional scale that visitor flows create, for example, infrastructure development and the availability of a wider range of goods and services in particular locations.